pendulum-project/ntpd-rs/DEVELOPMENT.md

 Once this command completes, new releases should have been published to crates.io, but please verify manually that everything is where it is supposed to be.
 A new commit and tag will also have been pushed to the repository.
-This should also trigger a release build on github which will publish binaries on github under a new release.
+This should also trigger a release build on github.

+Once a release build finished, go to the `Actions` tab in GitHub and find the run of the pkg workflow for the release commit.
+At the bottom of the page you can download the release artifacts to upload them to a new release.

+Next, go to the releases page on GitHub and create a new release from the tag previously uploaded by `cargo release`.
+Make sure to include the release notes and the binaries you previously downloaded from the `Actions` page.